osharuda/home-lab-easy-kit/README.md

 |`"GPIO_Mode_Out_OD"`     | Output | Open drain
 |`"GPIO_Mode_Out_PP"`     | Output | Push pull

 Be very careful with logic levels.
-Some STM32F103C8T6 are 5v tolerant, some not.
+Some STM32F103C8T6 pins are 5v tolerant, some not.
 Improper electrical connection may cause a lot of harm.
 If doubt, refer documentation provided by manufacturer.

 The table below describes ADC inputs available in STM32F103C8T6.